THAT GUY: Overly Macho Guy

 Overly Macho Guy will unrealistically resist (as some techniques require a distraction of some sort) in order to prevent you from successfully doing a technique.
 Yes, he will pretend that a punch to the throat or an eye rake (which will at least give you a flinch response) didn't work at all, ever.

 So tell me about YOUR run-ins with Overly Macho Guy.
-Are YOU an Overly Macho Guy?
+Are YOU, or have you been, an Overly Macho Guy?
 I'd love to hear your stories!

 Use the "THAT GUY" category to find all of the THAT GUY posts on TSC!